jmanteau/mkdocs-to-confluence/docs/getting-started/configuration.md

 Check the `confluence-export/` directory to preview the converted pages.

+!!! tip "Validate Against Confluence"
+    Once you have credentials set up, use `dryrun: true` instead to validate against Confluence without making changes.
+See [Dry Run Mode](../user-guide/dry-run.md) for details.

 ## Step 5: Publish to Confluence

-Remove or set `dryrun: false` to publish:
+Remove `export_only` or set it to `false` to publish:

 ```yaml
 plugins: